rvermeulen/codeql-workshop-control-flow-java/README.md

 - The class `ConstructorCall` can be used to reason about type creations.
 - The class `ConstructorCall` has a member predicate `getConstructedType()` to get the type of the object that is created.
 - Interprocedural dataflow uses the concepts of a _source_ and a _sink_ for which it determines if the source can reach the sink.
-  A barrier is a condition that prevents further analysis to determine if a sink is reachable and is typically used to exclude data that is sanitizes or validated.
+  A barrier is a condition that prevents further analysis to determine if a sink is reachable and is typically used to exclude data that is sanitized or validated.

 </details>